csumutaskin/fortify-eclipse-plugin/README.md

 # How to use this plugin:

-Copy the .jar file in target folder into Eclipse IDE installation path -> dropins folder and start Eclipse.
+Copy the .jar file in target folder (I excluded target folder and .jar files from .gitignore for a quick installation of the plugin) into Eclipse IDE installation path -> dropins folder and start Eclipse.
 Fortify custom views and menu items will be visible afterwards.